jcmeunier77/prediction_API/README.md

 - [x] Target:
   - House price: euros
 - [x] Machine learning model:
-  - Multiple models using increasing number of features and based on various algorithm (i.a. linear, SVM, decision tree, XGBoost)where trained and evaluated.
+  - Multiple models using increasing number of features and based on various algorithm (i.a. linear, SVM, decision tree, XGBoost) were trained and evaluated.
   - The best model was based on the XGBoost algorithm (n_estimators=700, max_depth= 4, learning_rate= 0.3) and provided an r_square coefficient of .82 on the train set and of .76 on the test set
   - The best fitted model was save as a pickel file which was integrated in the API for price estimation
+  - Examples of python code for data manipulation and algorithms development are stored in the [notebook folder](https://github.com/jcmeunier77/prediction_API/tree/master/notebooks%20data%20preparation%20and%20ML%20algorithms) of the current repository

 ### Project output
 #### 1. API Structure